Acquisition, Use, and Disposition of Property (Exclusive of Real Estate)

-Faculty and staff members who hold regular appointments and students who have class requirements are permitted to use University equipment at off-campus locations whenever it will benefit the teaching, research or public service or administrative activities of the University.
+Faculty and staff members who hold regular appointments and students who have class requirements are permitted to use university property at off-campus locations when it supports the missions of the university.

 Personal Use of Property

-Property is purchased to support the mission of the University and is not intended to support the personal use by faculty, staff, students or visitors.
-Limited personal use of property may be deemed acceptable (such as essential personal calls, internet used during off-hours) within the following principles:
+Property is acquired to support the missions of the university and is not intended for personal use by faculty, staff, students, or visitors.
+Limited personal use of university property may be deemed acceptable within the following principles:

-- Personal use of equipment does not reduce the effort or hours worked by the employee.
+- Personal use does not reduce the effort or hours worked by the employee.

 - Personal use does not interfere with business usage.

-- Personal use does not result in material incremental cost to the University; permission may be given for personal use if individual reimburses the University for the cost (such as phone calls, copies).
+- Personal use does not result in incremental costs to the university; permission may be given for personal use if the individual reimburses the university for incremental costs.

-- Activities in support of the University’s objectives of creating knowledge and disseminating same, such as scholarly publishing and discipline-related consulting are recognized as normal professional responsibilities and therefore understood as appropriate uses.
+- Activities in support of the university’s objectives of creating and disseminating knowledge, such as scholarly publishing and discipline-related consulting, are recognized as normal professional responsibilities and therefore understood as appropriate uses.

-- University-owned property is not to be used in any personal, for-profit activity by faculty or staff.
+- University property is not to be used in any personal, for-profit activity.

-- University-owned property is not to be used for illegal purposes such as copying licensed or copyrighted software or other materials.
+- University property is not to be used for illegal purposes such as copying licensed or copyrighted software or other materials.

 Management of Copyrighted Materials

-University administrators must be proactive in managing and monitoring the use of copyrighted materials such as computing software.
-Mismanagement of this resource may subject the University to a considerable liability.
-Copying copyrighted materials without the proper licensing or approvals also conflicts with the fundamental values of the University community regarding intellectual property.
+University administrators must be proactive in managing and monitoring the use of copyrighted materials such as computing software or books.
+Mismanagement of resources may subject the university to a considerable liability.
+Using copyrighted materials without the proper licensing or approvals also conflicts with the fundamental values of the university regarding intellectual property.

 Disposition of Property